wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Share buttons with analytics.
-Increase traffic your traffic, grow referrals and boost your SEO.
-FREE to use, NO CODE required.
+Increase traffic, grow referrals and boost your SEO.
+FREE to use, no code required.

 == Upgrade Notice ==